We're still running apprenticeships during COVID-19 | Financial incentives for employers now extended until 30th September 2021 - Find out more

 If you do not need to pay the levy, you pay 5% towards the cost of training and assessing your apprentice.
 For this apprenticeship, this is £150.

-Additionally, there are also incentive payments for employers who hire a new apprentice between 1 August 2020 and 31 March 2021.
-You can apply for the payment until 30 April 2021.
+Additionally, there are also incentive payments for employers who hire a new apprentice between 1 August 2020 and 30 September 2021.

 For full details on apprenticeship funding & incentive payments, please check the Government's website.
 To register for an apprenticeship service account to access funds or pay for training on the Government's website.